Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Method

 \subsection{VB inference of posterior distributions}

-The equations \eqref{eq:wj_problem}--\eqref{eq:pi_p} set up the prior model.
-We seek the estimates of the posterior distributions of each random variable in each of the $L$-many independent problems.
+The equations \eqref{eq:wj_problem}--\eqref{eq:pi_p} set up the prior model. \begin{revision} We then seek the estimates of the posterior distributions of each random variable in each of the $L$-many independent problems.
 Since the problems are identical for each of the $L$-many targets variables $\{\bt_j\}_{j=1}^L$, we drop the subscript $j$ in all the random variables for brevity.
-The posterior estimation approach allows our model to take shape according to the data.
-In particular, we set the prior of $\beta_{i}$ to a zero mean Gaussian with random variable precision, which reflects the prior indifference about the coefficients of the model.
-This approach also promotes sparsity, acting as a regularizer because the posterior stays zero mean unless there is data to prove otherwise.
+The posterior estimation approach allows our model to take shape according to data and the prior beliefs.
+In this regard, parameters in the prior model allow representation of initial beliefs about the random variables.
+Typically, Koopman model dictionaries are redundant.
+Therefore, sparsity promoting parameters represent our belief about the redundancy.
+In particular, we set the prior mean of $\beta_i$ as $0$.
+Similarly, initial $\pi_i$ is set as $0.5$ to enable flexibility and we set $e_i$ and $f_i$ such that the mass of Beta distribution is concentrated near 0.
+The parameters $c_i$ and $d_i$ are chosen such that the expected prior precision of weights is very small for the weights to adapt quickly. \end{revision}

 The exact posterior distribution of all parameters is costly to find.
 We therefore treat the random variables in our model as hidden variables and resort to the mean field approximation \eqref{eq:mean_field_approximation}.
 Accordingly,